Darrel Krause, American Kawasaki History, History of Kawasaki, AKMC

 soon hired directly by the fledgling 'American Kawasaki motors Corp.' as one of

-their very first corporate employees in the states.
-One of the earliest things he did
+their very first corporate employees in the states, under the direction of

 Darrel took some of their early 250cc models to Bonneville the next year and set

-2 AMA world speed records himself that year in 1967.
-I believe these were
+2 AMA world speed records himself in 1967.
+I believe these were likely

-Darrel also managed some of Kawasaki's earliest racing teams in the US.
+Darrel also oversaw Kawasaki's earliest official road racing team in the US.

 Darrel administered stateside testing of the first 500cc H1 60 hp two-stroke triple.

-The test rider was Tony Nircosa, mid-way in his career to becoming a legend in racing.
+The test rider was Tony Nicosia, mid-way in his career to becoming a legend in racing.

 The success of the H1 encouraged an entire line of 'triples' that, along with the